 The meeting lasted about 15 minutes before I cut him off to let him know that I really did not need what he had to offer.
 The main issue here is that we were so far from a fit that this person should never have scheduled this meeting with me and as a result, he wasted extremely valuable time on me.

 How much time did he waste?
-He might have spent some time entering data about me and the meeting into his CRM, spent time sending out meeting requests and reminders, he might have spent time preparing for the meeting, and then spent 15 to 20 minutes meeting with me.
+He might have spent some time entering data about me and the meeting into his CRM, sending out meeting requests and reminders, preparing for the meeting, and then spending 15 to 20 minutes meeting with me.

-All of that adds up to extremely valuable time lost that he cannot get back.
-The time that he could have spent trying to find qualified prospects.
+All of that adds up to extremely valuable time lost that he cannot get back—time that he could have spent trying to find qualified prospects.

 What he should have done differently